volcengine/terraform-provider-volcengine/website/docs/r/rds_mysql_endpoint.html.markdown

 true: Automatically add.
 false: Do not automatically add (default).
 * `description` - (Optional) The description of the endpoint.
+* `dns_visibility` - (Optional) Values:
+false: Volcano Engine private network resolution (default).
+true: Volcano Engine private and public network resolution.
 * `domain` - (Optional) Connection address, Please note that the connection address can only modify the prefix.
 In one call, it is not possible to modify both the connection address prefix and the port at the same time.
 * `endpoint_id` - (Optional, ForceNew) The id of the endpoint.
 Import an exist endpoint, usually for import a default endpoint generated with instance creating.
 * `endpoint_name` - (Optional) The name of the endpoint.
 * `port` - (Optional) The port.
 Cannot modify public network port.
 In one call, it is not possible to modify both the connection address prefix and the port at the same time.
-* `read_only_node_distribution_type` - (Optional) Read weight allocation mode.
-This parameter is required when enabling read-write separation setting to TRUE.
-Possible values:
+* `read_only_node_distribution_type` - (Optional) Read weight distribution mode.
+This parameter needs to be passed in when the read-write separation setting is true.
+When used as a request parameter in the CreateDBEndpoint and ModifyDBEndpoint interfaces, the value range is as follows: LoadSchedule: Load scheduling.
+RoundRobinCustom: Polling scheduling with custom weights.
+RoundRobinAuto: Polling scheduling with automatically allocated weights.
-Default: Automatically allocate weights based on specifications (default).
-Custom: Custom weight allocation.
 * `read_only_node_max_delay_time` - (Optional) The maximum delay threshold for read-only nodes, when the delay time of a read-only node exceeds this value, the read traffic will not be sent to that node, unit: seconds.
 Value range: 0~3600.
 Default value: 30.
 * `read_only_node_weight` - (Optional) Customize read weight distribution, that is, pass in the read request weight of the master node and read-only nodes.
 It increases by 100 and the maximum value is 10000.
 When the ReadOnlyNodeDistributionType value is Custom, this parameter needs to be passed in.
 * `read_write_mode` - (Optional) Reading and writing mode: ReadWrite, ReadOnly(Default).
-* `read_write_spliting` - (Optional) Enable read-write separation.
-Possible values: TRUE, FALSE.
+* `read_write_spliting` - (Optional) Whether to enable read-write splitting.
+Values: true: Yes.
+Default value. false: No.
-This setting can be configured when ReadWriteMode is set to read-write, but cannot be configured when ReadWriteMode is set to read-only.
-This parameter only applies to the default terminal.

 The `read_only_node_weight` object supports the following: